 Which Lawns have the best durability?

-People need lawns to be durable for many reasons.
+People need lawns to be durable for all sorts of reasons.
 Maybe there are dogs (or many dogs), perhaps the area is used a lot for sport, or maybe there is a lot of foot traffic.
 One thing is for sure – some lawns are more durable than others.

-When helping folks decide what sort of lawn to buy, we’ll always ask, “what do you want to do with it, or what’s its purpose?”
-As you would expect, durability is high on most people’s list of must-haves and for good reason when they consider their reasons for wanting a lawn.
-There will be other factors that will influence your decision such as what you want it to look like and where you intend to plant it (sun or shade), however, durability is one factor you should carefully think through.
+When helping folks decide what sort of lawn to buy, we’ll always ask, “What do you want to do with it, or what’s its purpose?”
+As you would expect, durability is high on most people’s list of must-haves and for good reason when considering their reasons for wanting a lawn.
+There will be other factors that will influence your decision, such as what you want it to look like and where you intend to plant it (sun or shade); however, durability is one factor you should carefully think through.

 Durability is what you would describe as a lawn’s capacity to withstand heavy use.
 It also includes how hardy it is and how well it copes with our hot, dry summers and cold, wet winters.
 How fast it repairs itself after damage and how much wear and tear it takes to damage it in the first place also come into the equation.